 Travel Requirements for GCC Residents

-Mandatory COVID-19 PCR Test Result
+Mandatory COVID-19 Test Result

 Installation of Ehteraz Mobile App

 All travellers must install and activate Qatar’s COVID-19 mobile app called “Ehteraz” on their mobile phones using locally authorized SIM cards (Ooredoo or Vodafone) or international SIM cards.

 Quarantine Rules for GCC Citizens

 After 4 September 2022, quarantine is no longer mandatory for all travellers from abroad.

 Visitors who received any COVID-19 vaccine recognized in Qatar with at least 14 days since the last dose and present an official vaccination card or certificate are considered immune.